NetApp/trident/docs/reference/concepts/provisioning.rst

 better understand how Trident handles their storage.

-Associating backend storage pools with a storage class relies on both the storage class's requested attributes and its ``requiredStorage`` list.
-When a user creates a storage class, Trident compares the attributes offered by each of its backends to those requested by the storage class.
-If a storage pool's attributes match all of the requested attributes, Trident adds that storage pool to the set of suitable storage pools for that storage class.
-In addition, Trident adds all storage pools listed in the ``requiredStorage`` list to that set, even if their attributes do not fulfill all or any of the storage classes requested attributes.
-Trident performs a similar process every time a user adds a new backend, checking whether its storage pools satisfy those of the existing storage classes and whether any of its storage pools are present in the ``requiredStorage`` list of any of the existing storage classes.
+Associating backend storage pools with a storage class relies on both the storage class's requested attributes and its ``storagePools`` and ``additionalStoragePools`` lists.
+When a user creates a storage class, Trident compares the attributes and pools offered by each of its backends to those requested by the storage class.
+If a storage pool's attributes and name match all of the requested attributes and pool names, Trident adds that storage pool to the set of suitable storage pools for that storage class.
+In addition, Trident adds all storage pools listed in the ``additionalStoragePools`` list to that set, even if their attributes do not fulfill all or any of the storage class's requested attributes.
+Trident performs a similar process every time a user adds a new backend, checking whether its storage pools satisfy those of the existing storage classes.

 Trident then uses the associations between storage classes and storage pools to determine where to provision volumes.
 When a user creates a volume, Trident